ChethanKacham/ModelEarthProjects/location/setup/customize/README.md

 # Customize Open Web UI

 We're building add-ons for Teams and Locations.
-The following will remove our custom changes so we can sync from [open-webui](https://github.com/open-webui/open-webui).
+The following remove our custom changes so we can sync from [open-webui](https://github.com/open-webui/open-webui).

 These scripts are developed in [github.com/ModelEarth/projects](https://github.com/ModelEarth/projects) (which is a fork of open-webui)